zakzak45/ChatBotZayne/README.md

-ZayneJr , A chatbot develop using reactjs which basically can answer any question related to me
+ZayneJr , A chatbot developed using reactjs which basically can answer any question related to me